zgid123/vite-plugin-federation/packages/examples/vue3-demo/README.md

 ### Advanced Demo
 We have added a Demo to show the combination of `Vite+Vue+Vuex+Vue Router+Element Plus`.
+We ported part of the Vuex example from [vuex's official example](https://github.com/vuejs/vuex/tree/4.0/examples/classic/shopping-cart) as a functional verification.
 ```bash
 cd packages/examples/vue3-demo/router-host
 yarn restart